 - Role of the government: to enable, to consolidate the vision and to connect the dots

 - Role of the citizen: co-creator of the future city, denizen

 - Data and digital sovereignty – decentralized.

-I know in which kind of city/society that I want to live.
+I know which kind of city/society I want to live in.
 Do you?